gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 SingleInterfaceDerivatorCalculatorCollection derivative_calculators (derivative_calculator_1, derivative_calculator_2, ...);
 ```

-We can then instantiate `InterfaceDerivativeMatrix` with the tuple of derivative calculator.
+We can then instantiate `InterfaceDerivativeMatrix` with the tuple of derivative calculators.

 ```cpp
 InterfaceDerivativeMatrix<